sreejith7676/kernel-GKI/Documentation/filesystems/f2fs.rst

 			 choosing the target file and the timing.
-The user can do manual compression/decompression on the compression enabled files using ioctls. compress_cache		 Support to use address space of a filesystem managed inode to cache compressed block, in order to improve cache hit ratio of random read. inlinecrypt		 When possible, encrypt/decrypt the contents of encrypted files using the blk-crypto framework rather than filesystem-layer encryption.
+The user can do manual compression/decompression on the compression enabled files using ioctls. inlinecrypt		 When possible, encrypt/decrypt the contents of encrypted files using the blk-crypto framework rather than filesystem-layer encryption.
 This allows the use of